mk-soliton/Timer-Console-App/src/DESIGN_DOCUMENT.md

 - `users.db`: Stores user IDs and hashed passwords.
 - `tasks.db`: Stores task details, including category and duration.
+- `category.db`: Stores the category field of tasks without duplicates.
 - `timings.db`: Records start and end times for tasks.

 **Data Flow:** Data will be read from and written to local databases as users interact with the application.